Meonstoke

-Meonstoke is a village in Hampshire, England, in the Meon Valley where it cuts through the Middle Chalk of the South Downs.
-Old Winchester Hill is at the edge of the parish to the east.
+Meonstoke is a village and former civil parish, now in the parish of Corhampton and Meonstoke, in the Winchester district, in the county of Hampshire, England.
+It is in the Meon Valley where it cuts through the Middle Chalk of the South Downs, Old Winchester Hill is at the edge of the parish to the east.
+In 1931 the parish had a population of 439.

 It sits on the eastern bank of the River Meon.
 On the northern part of the western bank is Corhampton.
-The A32 crosses the river between the two villages, which have formed a single civil parish since 1932.
+The A32 crosses the river between the two villages.
 On the southern bank is Droxford.
 Soberton lies to the south, Hambledon to the east and Exton to the north.

 History

 Flint implements found near Old Winchester Hill suggest that the area that is now the parish of Meonstoke was inhabited over 20,000 years ago.
-Later, in neolithic times a roadway developed along the South Downs, passing south of Old Winchester Hill and crossing the River Meon at Exton.
+Later, in Neolithic times a roadway developed along the South Downs, passing south of Old Winchester Hill and crossing the River Meon at Exton.
 There is a Neolithic stone barrow on the southern slopes of Old Winchester Hill.
 Also on the Hill are eight Bronze Age barrows.
 Old Winchester Hill is the site of one of a chain of five Iron Age forts along the South Hampshire Ridgeway.

 Roman remains have been found in the Meon Valley and during the 1980s, archaeologists uncovered parts of a Roman building in the village.
 Sections of the building's façade are now on display in the British Museum.

 The Meonwara, a Jutish tribe settled in the Meon Valley in the 6th century, but the stoke in the village's name is of Anglo-Saxon origin.

 It is possible that Borough English or ultimogeniture the tradition of inheritance by the last-born of a parent's estate, which was recorded in the village as late as 1801, began with the Meonwara.

 Menestoche is mentioned in the Domesday Book of 1086, with 28 heads of families listed, suggesting a possible population of 140.

 In the 13th century, Meonstoke was granted a weekly market, suggesting the importance of the village at the time.

 A national school was built in the village in 1842.

 The former Meon Valley Railway passed to the east of the village but the planned station and yard at Meonstoke were never built.
 The route is now the Meon Valley Railway Line Trail, which can be joined here.

 The singer/songwriter Frank Turner comes from Meonstoke.
 He mentions the area in his song "To Take You Home" on the album Love Ire & Song.

+On 1 April 1932 the parish was abolished and merged with Corhampton to form "Corhampton and Meonstoke".